hammurabi-dev/hammurabiX/joss/paper.md

 We acknowledge technical contributions from Theo Steininger, and the support from SISSA HPC service and the MHPC program.
+We thank Andrea Zonca, Duncan Watts and Daniel Foreman-Mackey for reviewing the software with constructive suggestions.

 # References